pablomarino/TMDB-client/README.md

 ## At a Glance
 **Components**
-- Core/Header -> Title
+- Core/Header -> Title.
-- Core/Nav -> Section navigation an search
+- Core/Nav -> Section navigation an search.
-- Core/CardWall -> List of cards
+- Core/CardWall -> List of cards.
-- Shared/Card -> Movie card with Image, title, year and favorite button
+- Shared/Card -> Movie card with Image, title, year and favorite button.
-- Core/Error -> 404 Error page
+- Core/Error -> 404 Error page.
-- Core/Footer  -> Credits
+- Core/Footer  -> Credits.

 **Routing**
 - home -> Shows a list of movies with TMDB's discovery API data.
 - fav -> Shows a list of movies added to favorites.
-- search/:searchterm -> Shows a search result
+- search/:searchterm -> Shows search results for the search term.
-- \* -> shows a not found error page
+- \* -> shows a not found error page.

 **Data**
 Both section search, favorites and home rely on cardWall component.
 They differ in the way they obtain the data.